 The Challenger Sale method is all about challenging the status quo.
 Rather than relying on the extremely ineffective relationship selling approach, The Challenger method takes control of the sale and proactively educates their customers with insights into how a customer can save and make money.
 This usually comes in the form of finding problems in a customer’s business and then following up with a tailored solution to help the customer address that problem.

-“Rather than being everybody’s nice guy, The Challenger works to create a state of constructive tension by pointing out problems to the customer.
+“Rather than being everybody’s nice guy, Challenger selling works to create a state of constructive tension by pointing out problems to the customer.
 And sometimes it’s problems that the customer didn’t even know that they had,” says Alex Chan, Head of Learning and Development at SalesStar Global.
 “This is all with good intents, because we intend to fix those problems.”

 How is it different from consultative selling?

-Think The Challenger method sounds a lot like consultative selling?
+Think The Challenger selling method sounds a lot like consultative selling?
 You’d be right.
 In fact, it’s probably more accurate to say that The Challenger approach is more like a child of the consultative sale rather than its cousin.
 The two are very similar.

 “It’s kind of like a spinoff from consultative selling, but it’s gone a step further,” says Alex.